Exotic Pets

 You can also replace narrower climbing branches with climbing surfaces that are at least as wide as the animal’s body.
 Like this climbing rock, or this one.

-See also What to Do If Your Pet Tarantula Bites - The Tye-Dyed Iguana
+See also The Tiny Custodians that Will Remove Your Exotic Pet Waste for You - The Tye-Dyed Iguana

 It helps to pay attention to overall enclosure accessibility